-This is the website for the C S Forester Society: http://csforester.eu
+This is the official website for the C S Forester Society: http://csforester.eu

 C S Forester is an author who transcends fashion.
 100 years after his birth the ITV serialization of the Hornblower series won new recruits to the enthralling tales of naval warfare in the Napoleonic wars.
 Fans know that Hornblower was only a small part of C S Forester’s output of 35 novels, 2 plays, 5 biographies, 3 children’s books and histories and more.